A Peek into Wilderness: North Cascades National Park

 Before I speak on wilderness areas, I want to first acknowledge that North Cascades National Park is the traditional homelands of the Sauk-Suiattle, Nlaka’pamux, Stó:lō, Swinomish, Upper Skagit, and other tribes.
 The indigenous people of this area have stewarded the land throughout many generations.
 I ask that you take a moment to consider the complex history of the land – the many legacies of displacement, migration, and settlement that has contributed to the establishment of the United States, Washington state, and our national parks.

-For my natural history project, I examined as many facets of wilderness as possible within a short, three-week period.
+For my natural history project, I examined as many facets of the Eurocentric notions of wilderness as possible within a short, three-week period.
 My goal was to learn about the Stephen Mather Wilderness area in the North Cascades and its history within U.S. legislation.
 How was this federally designated area established?
 What does that designation mean for the greater North Cascades Ecosystem?

 What is Capital “W” wilderness?